ROCm/hipSPARSELt/docs/API_Reference_Guide.rst

 The functionality of hipSPARSELt is organized in the following categories:

 * :ref:`hipsparselt_library_managment_functions_` describe functions that provide the library handle.
-* :ref:`hipsparselt_matrix_descriptor_functions_` describe fuctions that used to define sparse and dense matrix.
+* :ref:`hipsparselt_matrix_descriptor_functions_` describe functions that used to define sparse and dense matrix.
-* :ref:`hipsparselt_matmul_descriptor_functions_` describe fuctions that used to define how to do the matrix multiply.
+* :ref:`hipsparselt_matmul_descriptor_functions_` describe functions that used to define how to do the matrix multiply.
-* :ref:`hipsparselt_matmul_algorithm_functions_` describe functions that provide algortithms for doing the matrix multiply.
+* :ref:`hipsparselt_matmul_algorithm_functions_` describe functions that provide algorithms for doing the matrix multiply.
 * :ref:`hipsparselt_matmul_functions_` describe operations that provide multiply of sparse matrices.
 * :ref:`hipsparselt_helper_functions_` describe available helper functions that are required for subsequent library calls.